 The act establishes the producer responsibility program for statewide recycling administration fund (fund).
 On or before June 30, 2026, and on each June 30 thereafter, the department will notify the organization of its costs in overseeing and enforcing the program, and the organization will transmit a portion of the producer responsibility dues to the fund for the purposes of reimbursing the department for its costs.

 Effective July 1, 2025, a producer may not sell or distribute any products that use covered materials in the state unless the producer is participating in the program or, after January 1, 2029, as set forth in the final plan or another plan approved by the executive director.

 The advisory board has the following duties:

 - Advise the organization on the needs assessment;

 - Review the plan proposal and make recommendations to the executive director regarding its approval or rejection;

-- Review any necessary amendments to the program, make recommendations on the amendments to the organization, and then make recommendations to the executive director regarding approval or rejection of the amendments;
+- Consult with the organization on any amendments to the plan proposal and then make recommendations to the executive director regarding approval or rejection of the amendments;

 - Review the annual report submitted by the organization; and

 - Consult with the organization on the development and updating of the minimum recyclable list.